Post job

 • Step 3: Make a budget

-• Step 4: Writing a speech language pathologist job description
+• Step 4: Write a speech language pathologist job description

-• Step 5: Post the job
+• Step 5: Post your job

-• Step 6: Interview process
+• Step 6: Interview candidates

 • Step 7: Send a job offer and onboard your new speech language pathologist

-• Step 8: Go through the checklist for the hiring process
+• Step 8: Go through the hiring process checklist

 Is the person you're thinking of hiring a US citizen or green card holder?

 Hiring the perfect speech language pathologist also involves considering the ideal background you'd like them to have.
 Depending on what industry or field they have experience in, they'll bring different skills to the job.
-It's also important to consider what levels of seniority and education the job requires, and what kind of salary such a candidate would likely demand.
+It's also important to consider what levels of seniority and education the job requires and what kind of salary such a candidate would likely demand.

-Type Of Speech Language PathologistDescriptionHourly Rate
+Type of Speech Language PathologistDescriptionHourly rate

 Speech Language PathologistSpeech-language pathologists (sometimes called speech therapists) assess, diagnose, treat, and help to prevent communication and swallowing disorders in patients.
 Speech, language, and swallowing disorders result from a variety of causes, such as a stroke, brain injury, hearing loss, developmental delay, Parkinson’s disease, a cleft palate or autism.$20-42

 Graduate Student ClinicianGraduate student clinicians can be a nurse practitioner, pharmacist, or doctor whose primary job is to work with patients and assist patients in managing their medical condition or illness.
 They perform varied duties and responsibilities that include maintaining a good relationship with patients, discussing the treatment progress to patients, and documenting patients' medical history...
-Show More$19-40
+Show more$19-40

 Student ClinicianA Student Clinician is a healthcare practitioner who works as caregiver of a patient in a hospital or clinic.
 They integrate knowledge obtained in courses into the clinical practicum assignments.$19-40

-Common Skills:
+Common skills:

 • Patients